Tamás Meszerics: Political career

 Meszerics joined the Alliance of Free Democrats in the wake of the end of communism in Hungary but did not hold any offices.
 He left the party in 1995 but returned to politics in 2009 when he was a founding member of the new green party Politics Can Be Different (LMP).
 Between 2009 and 2010 he was secretary of the party board and was later co-chair of the party's political council.
 After the successful 2010 general election where the party managed to get parliamentary representation he worked as a foreign policy expert for the parliamentary group.
 In 2013 he returned to the party board as a member.
 He held his office until the 2014 European Parliament election where he headed the party list.

 As the party surpassed the threshold of 5%, Meszerics was elected as a Member of the European Parliament where he automatically joined The Greens–European Free Alliance group.
 The group elected him as co-coordinator of foreign policy.
 He was a member of the Committee on Foreign Affairs and substitute member of the Committee on Employment and Social Affairs.

-On 22 October 2018, Tamás Meszerics announced, he quits from the LMP party.
+On 22 October 2018, Tamás Meszerics announced his decision to leave the LMP party.